tuoharju/Documents/SecurityPolicy.md

 3. keys must be updated in FloMembers' main configuration file

 For more information on Twilio API keys' security, see https://www.twilio.com/docs/api/security

+### Twitter

+FloMembers users can use their Twitter id's to log in.

 ## Procedure for Security Breaches